murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/ModCairn.md

 - If you take damage to your Vigour, immediately make a VIG Save using your new score.
 	- If you succeed you are **Wounded** but still in the game.
 	- If you fail, you are **Critically Wounded** - you're down and dying, only able to crawl and moan weakly.
 If untended to, you die within the hour.
 Some opponents have a special ability or effect that triggers when they Critically Wound you.
-	- After combat, an ally with Bandages can patch you up and bring you from Critically Wounded to Wounded.
+	- After combat, an ally with Bandages or Medicinal Herbs can patch you up and bring you from Critically Wounded to Wounded.
 This does not recover any Vigour.
 - If damage reduces your Vigour to 0, you die.

 Note that GD only protects you from damage that you could *reasonably prevent*.
 Damage from other sources, such as falling from a great height or ingesting poison, are treated as if you are **Exposed** and is applied directly to your Vigour.
 However, this kind of damage does not necessarily trigger a VIG Save to avoid being Critically Wounded.